Gemaur01/Hospital-Records-2021-2024-Analysis/README.md

 - Removed duplicate records.
 - Standardized date formats.
 - Calculated Length of Stay using admission and discharge dates.
+- Calculated Age of patients using date of birth and admission date.
 - Created Age Group categories.
 - Extracted admission year and month from admission dates.
 - Validated hospitalization cost records.